trymorpheus/morpheus/.amazonq/rules/memory-bank/product.md

 ## Project Identity

-**Name:** DynamicCRUD
+**Name:** Morpheus
 **Version:** 4.0.0
 **Tagline:** The Universal CMS - Start as a blog, grow into anything
 **Creator:** Mario Raúl Carbonell Martínez
 **License:** MIT

-## What is DynamicCRUD?
+## What is Morpheus?

-DynamicCRUD is the world's first **Universal CMS** that combines the simplicity of WordPress with the power of a custom application generator.
+Morpheus is the world's first **Universal CMS** that combines the simplicity of WordPress with the power of a custom application generator.
 It's a PHP library that automatically generates dynamic CRUD (Create, Read, Update, Delete) forms with validation based on database structure.

 **Core Philosophy:** Start with a blog in 60 seconds, then grow into e-commerce, CRM, or any custom application - all without migrations, plugins, or code.